Skip to main content

 Security Behavior

-• Directory synchronization is read-only; Lumetry does not write users or groups back.
+• Directory federation is read-only; Lumetry does not write users or groups back.

-• Lumetry sends configuration and management requests to the deployment's identity service; the identity service performs LDAP connection tests, synchronization, and authentication.
+• Lumetry sends configuration and management requests to the deployment's identity service; the identity service performs LDAP connection tests and authentication.

 • The bind password is write-only and is never returned by the Lumetry API.